numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  * We want performance measures to be quantitative as opposed to simple ranking of algorithms.
 Ideally we want a ratio scale to be able to state "Algorithm A is x times better than Algorithm B" (opposed to interval or ordinal scale, [STE1946]_).
 This performance measure should have wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0) [#]_
  * We want to be able to interpret performance measure, in particular by having a meaning and semantics attached to the numbers
- * relevant and meaningful with respect to the "real world"
+ * We want relevant and meaningful measures with respect to the "real world"
- * as simple as possible.
+ * that are in addition as simple as possible.

 ..
 Following [HAN2009]_, we advocate **performance measures** that are